Andrew Little (footballer): Rangers

-He was able to leave Rangers following the club's financial meltdown and expulsion from the SPL, but instead signed a new contract with the club in July 2012, having decided to stay and try to help Rangers to win promotion out of the Third Division.
+He was able to leave Rangers following the club's financial meltdown and expulsion from the SPL.
+Instead, he signed a new contract with the club in July 2012, having decided to stay and try to help Rangers to win promotion out of the Third Division.
 He agreed to sign the two-year contract (with the option for a third year) after McCoist reassured him that he had big part to play in the club's promotion campaign, and also after Michael O'Neill reassured him that playing in the Third Division would not damage his international prospects.
 He scored four minutes into the 2012–13 season, in a Scottish Challenge Cup victory over Brechin City.

 He scored his first hat-trick at Ibrox on 18 August, in a 5–1 win over East Stirlingshire.
 With five goals to his name, Little won the SFL Ginger Boot (top goalscorer award) for August 2012.
 Rangers secured the Third Division title by a comfortable margin, and were confirmed as champions on 30 March.
 Little was voted onto the PFA Scotland Team of the Year for the Third Division, alongside teammates Lee McCulloch, Lee Wallace, and David Templeton.

-Rangers won the League One title in 2013–14, though Little missed much of the campaign after breaking his cheekbone and jaw in a collision with Dunfermline Athletic full-back Alex Whittle in November.
-He was released from Rangers in May 2014 after being informed that he was no longer a part of manager Ally McCoist's first team plans.
+Rangers won the League One title in 2013–14.
+However, Little missed much of the campaign after breaking his cheekbone and jaw in a collision with Dunfermline Athletic full-back Alex Whittle in November.
+He was released from Rangers in May 2014 after being informed that he was no longer a part of manager Ally McCoist's first-team plans.